Hotel Outreach Automation

 The system: five stages, fully automated

 The pipeline is intentionally generic.
 Each stage is a discrete n8n workflow that hands its output to the next, with retries and dead-letter handling at every step.
-Adding a new vertical (real estate, SaaS, etc.) means swapping the discovery and prompt stages, not rebuilding.
+Adding a new vertical (real estate, agencies, etc.) means swapping the discovery and prompt stages, not rebuilding.

 Stage 1: Discovery